sassoftware/saspy/README.md

 # Getting Started

-All of the doc, including install and configuration information can be found at [sassoftware.github.io/saspy](https://sassoftware.github.io/saspy/).
+All of the documentation, including installalation and configuration information can be found at [sassoftware.github.io/saspy](https://sassoftware.github.io/saspy/).

 Also, example Notebooks and use cases can be found at